brevinbaskaran/brevinbaskaran/README.md

 - 👋 Hi, I’m @brevinbaskaran
-- 👀 I’m a second year of Software Engineering at uOttawa
+- 👀 I’m a third year of Software Engineering at uOttawa